top of page

 block5.png

-Block 5.
-Global Experiments.
-Scalable prototypes for social development in the French Banlieus & Caracas' informal sector.
+E. Global Experiments.
+Scalable prototypes for social development in the informal sector

 Luis Rodríguez: Autonomous Imaginaries and Barrios Improvement Strategies.